MakeSchool/Heyzap-Tutorial/Tutorial 1.md

 		}
 	}

-If no ad has been fetched succesfully, no ad will show.
+If no ad has been fetched successfully, no ad will show.
 That is why we check to make sure that something is available before displaying the offer (since it would not make sense to offer an incentive when there is no ad to show).

 Once you have seen a functioning Heyzap ad in your app, you are ready to submit to the App Store!